Grantees

 Project Outcomes

-We anticipate that our findings will advance our understanding of how pathology spreads from the gut to the brain in PD, and the consequences of that pathology on early PD symptoms, with the potential for new targeted interventions to block spread and improve neuronal function.
+Team Kaplitt anticipates that their findings will advance our collective understanding of how pathology spreads from the gut to the brain in PD, and the consequences of that pathology on early PD symptoms, with the potential for new targeted interventions to block spread and improve neuronal function.
+View Team Outcomes.

 Expand to Read More +Collapse to Read Less –